|

 On the Mk1 and Mk2, the screen is recessed behind a bezel which affords some protection against accidental swipes.

 By contrast, the Mk3 screen is flush with the shell.
-When using the roller, I found myself accidentally brushing the screen, which can trigger an unwanted action.
+When using the roller, I occasionally found myself brushing the screen, which can trigger an unwanted action.
 A little more care is therefore required when using the roller.

 Ambient light sensor

 Located between knobs S1 and S2 is an ambient light sensor which automatically adjusts screen brightness according to the surroundings.
-The sensor is activated using the 'Backlight' special function with the 'Ambient light' option.
+The sensor is activated using the Backlight special function with the 'Ambient light' option.

 Sound